AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_editor/plugin_extensions/imports.md

 ## FBX importer

-The Stingray **Asset Browser** plug-in contains import extensions for several different file types.
+The ~{ Asset Browser }~ plug-in contains import extensions for several different file types.
 You can find all their definitions in *editor/plugins/asset_browser/asset-browser.stingray_plugin*.

 Let's look at the *.fbx* file importer to see how it works.
 Here is its configuration: